 What if – you as the entrepreneur – the original creative mind behind your app could build a wireframe yourself with the tools you are already familiar with.

-The Entrepreneur’s Wireframe Kit allows you to get ‘hands-on’ with the UX design of your app using PowerPoint, Keynote or Google Slides (Coming Soon).
+The Entrepreneur’s Wireframe Kit allows you to get ‘hands-on’ with the UX design of your app using PowerPoint or Keynote.

 It was designed to help Entrepreneurs share their app ideas quicker with developers, designers, and investors.
 Free and Full versions available.